-We evaluate \irfuzzer{} on \numCPU{} mature backend architectures in LLVM (\autoref{sec:eval}).
-Our results show that \irfuzzer{} is more effective than the \sota fuzzers such as AFL++ and GrayC. \irfuzzer{} generated inputs code with better edge coverage and matcher table coverage on 28 LLVM backends.
-Leveraging these techniques, we were able to find and report \numTotalBugs{} confirmed, new bugs in LLVM, \numFixedBugs{} of which have been fixed, \backPortFix{} have been back ported to LLVM 15.
+We evaluated \irfuzzer{} on \numCPU{} mature backend architectures in LLVM (\autoref{sec:eval}).
+Our results show that \irfuzzer{} is more effective than the \sota fuzzers AFL++ and GrayC. \irfuzzer{} generated inputs code with better branch coverage and matcher table coverage on \sub{28} all LLVM backends.
+Leveraging these techniques, we were able to find and report \numTotalBugs{} new bugs in LLVM, of which all have been confirmed, \numFixedBugs{} have been fixed, and \backPortFix{} have been back ported to LLVM 15.
 This demonstrates the high impact on improving the correctness of LLVM backend targets.

 This paper uses LLVM to demonstrate the importance of having a specialized fuzzer for the compiler backend.
-Since modern compilers have similar intermediate representations, we expect that our approach can be easily applied to other compilers without requiring heavy engineering efforts.
-We made the following contributions: \begin{itemize} \item We have designed and implemented \irfuzzer{}.
-To the best of our knowledge, \irfuzzer{} is the first backend fuzzer that uses coverage feedback to guide IR mutation. \item We compared \irfuzzer{} with other \sota{} fuzzers on LLVM upstream and found it to be the most effective on matcher table coverage metric. \item We carefully analyzed and categorized the bugs we found during our testing.
-In total, we discovered \numTotalBugs{} confirmed new bugs in LLVM, \numFixedBugs{} of them have already been fixed, \backPortFix{} have been back ported to LLVM 15. \end{itemize}
+Since modern compilers have similar intermediate representations, we expect that our approach can apply to other compilers without requiring heavy engineering efforts.
+We made the following contributions in this paper: \begin{itemize} \item We designed and implemented \irfuzzer{}.
+To the best of our knowledge, \irfuzzer{} is the first backend fuzzer that uses matcher table coverage feedback to guide mutation. \item We compared \irfuzzer{} with other \sota{} fuzzers on LLVM upstream and found it to be the most effective on matcher table coverage. \item We carefully analyzed and categorized the bugs we found during our testing.
+In total, we discovered \numTotalBugs{} confirmed new bugs in LLVM, of which \numFixedBugs{} have been fixed and \backPortFix{} have been back ported to LLVM 15. \end{itemize}